-Washington Park, one of Denver's finest parks, is known as Wash Park for short.
-The park covers 165 acres and features one of the most popular running trails in Denver.
-Two scenic lakes and the city's largest flower garden add to Wash Park's bucolic charm.
-The running and biking trails of Washington Park draw fitness enthusiasts from across the Mile High City.
+Washington Park, one of Denver's finest parks, covers 155 acres and features one of the most popular running and biking trails in Denver, drawing fitness enthusiasts and dog walkers from across the city.
+Two scenic lakes and the city's largest flower garden add to "Wash Park's" bucolic charm.

 While you're there, check out the nearby charming South Pearl Street and its restaurants—ranging from sushi to Cajun to pizza—plus shops, galleries, and wine and cocktail bars.

 If you are looking for a nice mountain hike, try Echo Lake, just 33 miles (or 53 kilometers) west of Denver.
 The lake—listed on the National Register of Historic Places—is located at the base of the Mount Evans Scenic Byway, the highest paved road in the U.S., which reaches 14,260 feet (4,346 meters) above sea level.
 Visitors will have great views of snowy peaks, along with opportunities for fishing and having a picnic or barbecue.

 The 1926 Echo Lake Lodge houses a restaurant with buffalo chili and beloved pie, and a gift shop which sells handmade Native American jewelry, glassware, collectibles, and other items.